 Instruction for painters at different skill levels

-I teach several watercolor courses that are especially geared for beginner and emerging painters.
+If you represent an arts organization that is looking for instructors, I teach several watercolor courses that are especially geared for beginner and emerging painters.
 I provide courses as single-day workshops and multi-session classes.
 I also have developed a hybrid mentorship model that uses a mix of video lessons and in-person meetings that is crafted to work best with small groups.

 If you are interested in contracting with me to lead a course for your organization, contact me.